Koff/Nexmo-Voice-TTS/README.md

 After this upload your files to your server and execute example.php, you should received a call in your phone that will play the message *Hello, World, from Nexmo*

-Refer to the class for more information and feel free to use the code as an starting point for your applications
+Refer to the class for more information and feel free to use the code as an starting point for your applications, more information available in [NexmoTTS-docs](https://docs.nexmo.com/index.php/voice-api/text-to-speech)

 # Note